Paul H. Douglas Award

 University of Illinois ATTN: Douglas Award Nomination Committee 1007 West Nevada Street Urbana, IL 61801

-Recipients of the award may be elected or career government officials, or former officials with a national, regional, or state reputation and experience in the area of ethics and government.
+Recipients of the award may be elected or career government officials, former officials, or a private citizen whose public actions or writings have made a significant contribution to the practice and understanding of ethical behavior in government.
 A nominee should be a person whose career demonstrates or promotes respect for high standards of public service.